What is LPC?

 - licensed clinical psychiatrist.

-If you already have a degree, but you need some help along your journey to LPC or LCPC licensing, we offer Continuing Education credits (CE) to current psychologists.
+Offering a master’s program in counseling psychology and an APA-accredited Psy.D. program in clinical psychology, our Chicago Campus provides diverse degree tracks perfect for helping you achieve your career goals as a Licensed Professional Counselor or Licensed Clinical Professional Counselor in Illinois.
+If you already have a degree but you need some help along your journey to LPC or LCPC licensing, we offer Continuing Education Credits (CEC) to current psychologists.